vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The months of the Vikrama era are all lunar, and the first month is Caitra.
 The months begin after the full-moon but the year begins 15 days after the full moon of Phalguna, i.e. after the new-moon of Caitra.
 But for astronomical calculations, it is pegged on to a solar year, which starts on the first of solar Vaisakha, theoretically the day after the vernal equinox.
 The Vikrama era is current also in parts of Gujrat, but there the year begins in Kārtika and the months are amānta, which corresponds to the Macedonian month of Dios, and the epoch is just six months later.
 Thus the western and northern varieties of the Vikrama era follow respectively the Macedonian and Babylonian reckonings (see $ 3.3), the year of starting is 255 years later than that of the Seleucidean era.

 The conclusion is that the champions of the Vikrama era have still to prove the existence of king Vikrama of Ujjain.
-Early inscriptions show that the method of date-retording is not typically Indian as in the Satavahana inscriptions but follow the Saka-Kuṣāņa method, which follows the contemporary .
+Early inscriptions show that the method of date-retording is not typically Indian as in the Satavahana inscriptions but follow the śaka-Kuṣāņa method, which follows the contemporary .
 Graeco Chaldean method.
 It was therefore a foreign recko ning introduced either by the Greeks or Sakas, or an Indian prince or tribe who had imbibed some Graeco-Chaldean culture, but was adopted by the Malava tribes who migrated from the Punjab to Rajas than about the first century B.C. .
-The association with a king Vikrama occured 800 years later, and is probably due to lapse of historical memory, for the only historical king Vikramaditya who is known to have crushed the Saka power in Ujjain, was king Candragupta II of the Gupta dynasty (about 395 A.D.).
-Before this, the Saka dynasty in Ujjain had reigned almost in unbroken sequence from about 100 A.D. to 395 A.D., and had used an era of their own, later known as the "Saka' era.
+The association with a king Vikrama occured 800 years later, and is probably due to lapse of historical memory, for the only historical king Vikramaditya who is known to have crushed the śaka power in Ujjain, was king Candragupta II of the Gupta dynasty (about 395 A.D.).
+Before this, the śaka dynasty in Ujjain had reigned almost in unbroken sequence from about 100 A.D. to 395 A.D., and had used an era of their own, later known as the "śaka' era.
 All the Gupta emperors from Samudragupta, had an "Aditya" title, and many of them had the title "Vikramaditya" so that the Gupta age was par excellence the age of Vikramadityas.
 But all the Gupta emperors use in their inscriptions the family era called the Guptakala which commemorated the foundation of Gupta empire (319 A.B).
 The association of the Malava era with king Vikramaditya, and assignment of king Vikramaditya to Ujjain, was due to confusion of historical memory not infrequent in Indian history.
-It may be mentioned that the Vikrama era is never used by Indian astro nomers for their calendaric calculations, for which puapose the Saka era is exclusively used.
+It may be mentioned that the Vikrama era is never used by Indian astro nomers for their calendaric calculations, for which puapose the śaka era is exclusively used.

-(e) Tho Saka Bra The Saka Era is the era par excellence which has been used by Indian astronomers all over India in their calculations since the time of the astronomer Varaha mihira (died 587 A.D.) and probably earlier.
-The Indian almanac-makers, even now, use the Saka era for calculations, and then convert the calculations to their own systems.
+(e) Tho śaka Bra The śaka Era is the era par excellence which has been used by Indian astronomers all over India in their calculations since the time of the astronomer Varaha mihira (died 587 A.D.) and probably earlier.
+The Indian almanac-makers, even now, use the śaka era for calculations, and then convert the calculations to their own systems.

 This era is extensively used over the whole of India except in Tinnevelly and part of Malabar, and is more widely used than any otber era.
-It is also called Saka Kala, Saka Bhapa Kala, Sakendra Kala, and Salivabana Saka and also saka Samvat.
+It is also called śaka Kala, śaka Bhapa Kala, Sakendra Kala, and Salivabana śaka and also śaka Samvat.
 Its years are Caitrādi for luni-solar reckoning and Meṣādi for solar reckoning.
 In the luni-solar reckoning the months are pūrnimântā in the North and amāntā in Southern India.
-The reckoning of the Saka era begins with the vernal equi nox of 78 A.D., and is measured by expired years, so the year between the vernal equinox of 78 A.D. to that of 79 A.D. is zero of Saka era.
-In some pañcangais of Southern India the current year is however seen to be used instead of the elapsed year, where the number of year of the era is one more than the era in general use
+The reckoning of the śaka era begins with the vernal equi nox of 78 A.D., and is measured by expired years, so the year between the vernal equinox of 78 A.D. to that of 79 A.D. is zero of śaka era.
+In some pañcāṅgais of Southern India the current year is however seen to be used instead of the elapsed year, where the number of year of the era is one more than the era in general use

 But we are not yet sure about the origin of this era.
-It has been traced back to the Saka satraps of Ujjain, from the year 52 (130 A.D.) to the end of the dynasty about 395 A.D.
-But in their own records, they merely record it as year so and so, but there is not the slightest doubt that the era used by them subsequently became known as the Saka era (ride: 5.5)
+It has been traced back to the śaka satraps of Ujjain, from the year 52 (130 A.D.) to the end of the dynasty about 395 A.D.
+But in their own records, they merely record it as year so and so, but there is not the slightest doubt that the era used by them subsequently became known as the śaka era (ride: 5.5)

-The Old and the New Saka era.
-The dates given by different authorities about the starting year of the old Saka era mentioned in $ 5.5 vary from 155 B.C. to-88 B.G. as given below: Konow : 88 B.C. (date of death of Mithradates II, the
+The Old and the New śaka era.
+The dates given by different authorities about the starting year of the old śaka era mentioned in $ 5.5 vary from 155 B.C. to-88 B.G. as given below: Konow : 88 B.C. (date of death of Mithradates II, the

 powerful Parthian emperor who is

 said to have subjugated the Sakas).
 Konow has proposed a number of other dates.
 Jayaswal : 120 B.C. : Herzfeld : 110 B.C. : Settlement of the Sakas in

 ..Seistan by Mithradates II.
-Rapson : 150 B.C. : Establishment of the Saka
+Rapson : 150 B.C. : Establishment of the śaka

 kingdom of Seistan.
-Tarn : 155 B.C. : Date of settlement of the Saka
+Tarn : 155 B.C. : Date of settlement of the śaka

 immigrants in Seistan by

 Mithradates I. Recently Dr. Van Lohuizen de Leeuw has discus sed the starting point of this era in her thought-provok ing book The Scythian Period of Indian History'.
-She bas Tejected all the above dates, and fixed up 129 B.C. as the starting date of the old Saka era.
+She bas Tejected all the above dates, and fixed up 129 B.C. as the starting date of the old śaka era.
 She identifies this year as the one in which the Śakas, descending from the Trans-Oxus region, attacked the Parthian empir

 "WOW